MicheleTobias/OpenSourceCartography/README.md

 Add new text by using the text tool. ![Add Text](/Images/Tool_Text.PNG)  Text you might want to add to your map includes things like a title, cartographer information, data credit, and maybe some information about the points.

-**Clip**

-Clip is helpful for dealing with those polygons that didn't get clipped properly in the QGIS export.
-You'll find the Clip tool in the Object menu at the top of the screen.
-Select the item or group of items you want to clip, along with the polygon you want to clip with, the set the clip.
-One of the nice things about Clip in Inkscape is that you can set and release it, so if you need to make adjustments later, undo it by releasing your clip.

 **Copy & Paste**

 It might seem obvious that you can copy, cut, and paste in Inkscape (of course you can!) but there's also specialized options for graphics that you won't find in other programs: